 This should be the cornerstone of any internal COVID-19 response: keep checking in on your team.

-For those on furlough, feeling ‘out of sight, out of mind’ can be a significant challenge.
+For those on furlough or the government’s job support scheme, feeling ‘out of sight, out of mind’ can be a significant challenge.
 A regular update from the business can put minds at ease and greatly reassure individuals.
 Remember to include useful resources for anybody struggling, including links to mental health charities, or an internal mental health hotline.

 Although employees still working have colleagues to turn to, don’t let them solely rely on one another: they can also benefit from a regular check-in.
-After all, with their colleagues on furlough and workloads varying, there’s a risk of burnout or frustration – especially if projects are put on hold or decision-makers aren’t available.
+After all, with some colleagues notably absent due to quarantine or part-time hours, not to mention varied workloads, there’s a risk of burnout or frustration – especially if projects are put on hold or decision-makers aren’t available.

 Keeping them in the loop about the business’ strategy and the health is crucial, as is maintaining a functional chain of command, ensuring they can seek approval and direction from decision-makers.